L271828R/rand/README.md

 # rand.py a /dev/random clone

-This is an attempt to create a random number generator.
+This is an attempt to create a pseudorandom number generator, similar to that found on linux systems.
 It creates a sha256 utf-8 in hexadecimal digits.

 ## getting started